circularsquare/circularsquare.github.io/pages/lists/anime.md

 - evangelion - 9/10
 - haikyuu - 8/10
+    - minus tempo
 - blue period - 7/10
 - chihayafuru - 7/10
+    - art style is boring but so lovely
 - ouran - 9/10
     - :3
 - attack on titan - 6/10